 If you have just bought a house with a wood-burning stove or fireplace the previous owners should be able to help you understand more or less what they used in a season and you can gauge from there, you can also ask them what type of wood they burned, who or where they bought it from and how much did they pay per cord of wood.

 How often do you use your wood stove?

-So in my experience for a typical sized airtight wood stove or insert is used only on the weekends like in a cottage or cabin, you typically can buy one cord of wood for the season and that should be enough, but if you want this to be your main source of heat you will probably need two to three cords of wood minimum if you plan to use it every day, this rule doesn’t apply to an opened fireplace because it is much less efficient than an airtight wood stove.
+So in my experience a typical-sized airtight wood stove or insert is used only on the weekends like in a cottage or cabin, you typically can buy one cord of wood for the season and that should be enough, but if you want this to be your main source of heat you will probably need two to three cords of wood minimum if you plan to use it every day, this rule doesn’t apply to an opened fireplace because it is much less efficient than an airtight wood stove.

-How long is your wood burning season?
+How long is your wood-burning season?